Director of Computer Architecture Laboratory

 ORCID ID: http://orcid.org/0000-0001-6864-7255

 Ronald F. DeMara (IEEE S’86-M’93-SM’04) received the B.S.E.E. degree with High Honors from Lehigh University in 1987, M.S.E.E. degree from the University of Maryland, College Park in 1989, and Ph.D. degree in Computer Engineering from the University of Southern California in 1992.
 Since 1993, he has been a full-time faculty member at the University of Central Florida (UCF) and is a Professor of Electrical and Computer Engineering, joint faculty of Computer Science, and Digital Learning Faculty Fellow.
-His interests are in adaptive and resilient computing architectures including reconfigurable fabrics and post-CMOS devices.
-He has applied these to autonomous, embedded, and intelligent/neuromorphic systems, on which he has completed over 275 articles, 47 funded projects as PI or Co-PI totaling $12M with one patent granted and one provisional patent, and 48 graduates as Ph.D. dissertation and/or M.S. thesis advisor.
+His research interests are in adaptive and resilient computing architectures with emphasis on reconfigurable logic devices, evolvable hardware, and post-CMOS devices.
+He has applied these to autonomous, embedded, and intelligent/neuromorphic systems, on which he has completed over 275 articles, 50 funded projects as PI or Co-PI totaling $12M with one patent granted and one provisional patent, and 48 graduates as Ph.D. dissertation and/or M.S. thesis advisor.
 He was previously an Associate Engineer at IBM and a Visiting Research Scientist at NASA Ames, in total for four years, and is a registered Professional Engineer since 1992.

-His research has extended neuromorphic computing architectures using intrinsic stochastic post-CMOS devices; autonomous FPGA systems design at the register-level; soft error and BTI/TDDB resilient datapath design in deeply-scaled clocked CMOS; as well as clockless logic design and library development at the circuit-level; and dynamic runtime reconfiguration for energy/resiliency of signal processing fabrics at the system-level; and he has completed projects on these topics for NSF, NASA, Army, Navy, Air Force, DARPA, NSA, SRC, and others.
-Additional recent work includes Field Programmable Analog Arrays, STT cache/LUT design, and neuromorphic functional elements / design flows using probabilistic spin logic devices.
+His research has extended neuromorphic computing architectures using intrinsic stochastic post-CMOS devices; autonomous FPGA systems design at the register-level; soft error and BTI/TDDB resilient datapath design in deeply-scaled clocked CMOS; as well as clockless logic design and library development at the circuit-level; and dynamic runtime reconfiguration for energy/resiliency of signal processing fabrics at the system-level.
+He has completed projects on these topics sponsored by NSF, NASA, Army, Navy, Air Force, DARPA, NSA, SRC, and others.
+Additional recent work includes Field Programmable Analog Arrays, STT cache/LUT design, and neuromorphic functional elements/design flows of probabilistic spin logic devices.
 He teaches graduate and undergraduate courses on Computer Organization, Logic Design, Evolvable Hardware, and Emerging Device Computing Architectures.